SAP-samples/teched2022-IN181/README.md

 ## Description

 Becoming a composable enterprise starts with composable integration.
-Get real experience with an event-driven architecture (EDA) through the SAP Event Mesh capability and API-led consumption through API Management, SAP Graph, Cloud Integration, and process integration capabilities.
+Learn about an event-driven architecture (EDA) through the SAP Event Mesh capability and API-led consumption through API Management, SAP Graph, Cloud Integration, and process integration capabilities.
 Gain maximum flexibility on one platform, SAP Business Technology Platform.

 ## Overview

-This session introduces attendees to the capabilities that make up a Digital Integration Hub, and takes a deep dive into API Management, SAP Event Mesh, and SAP Graph.
+This session introduces attendees to the capabilities that make up a Digital Integration Hub, and takes a deep dive into API Management and Graph.

 ## Requirements